psandovalsegura/autoregressive-poisoning/README.md

 ### AR Perfect Model

 The simple CNN which can perfectly classify AR perturbations is in **autoregressive_perfect_model.py**.
-We create a demo notebook in **notebooks/Demo-of-AR-Perfect-Model.ipynb**.
+We create a demo notebook in [notebooks/Demo-of-AR-Perfect-Model.ipynb](https://github.com/psandovalsegura/autoregressive-poisoning/blob/main/notebooks/Demo-of-AR-Perfect-Model.ipynb).
 More information can be found in [Appendix A.2](http://arxiv.org/abs/2206.03693) of the paper.
-We create a notebook to demonstrate how we can take some AR coefficients, generate perturbations, and use `PerfectARModel` (initialized with the same AR coefficients) to perfectly classify the novel, generated AR perturbations.
+The demo notebook demonstrates how we can take some AR coefficients, generate perturbations, and use `PerfectARModel` (initialized with the same AR coefficients) to perfectly classify the novel, generated AR perturbations. `PerfectARModel` is ***not*** trained in any way; it uses manually-specified AR filters (consisting of AR process coefficients) for a single convolution layer.

 Note that the code for `PerfectARModel` was from an earlier version of our repo where one AR process was responsible for each of the three RGB channels (as opposed to using a different set of coefficients for each of 3 channels).
 Early in our work, we used terms from convergent series, and manually specified them in `ALL_2x2_AR_PARAMS`.